 Largely just to relax, play their game and not worry too much about ‘trying to impress’.
 Three days is more than enough for me and any of the experienced coaches in attendance to pick out the players who may be capable of playing professionally.
 It’s a good opportunity for me to evaluate and pick out players I like but obviously, all coaches have a different opinion on the game so it’s important for players attending to understand this and know coaches will pick what is right for their individual organization.
 When coming to these events it’s very important to me for players to show a good attitude and mentality towards the game and it’s not always just about your performance on the field but about how you can fit into a team environment.

 “What success have you had in the past attending PSC events?”

-I look forward to attending PSC Combine’s and seeing what new talent is out there each year.
+I look forward to attending PSC Combine and seeing what new talent is out there each year.
 The USL Pro is a competitive league and this is an important tool for me to find potential players for my sides.
-During the last few years I have signed a number of players from combines and also taken many into trial further.
-I have been to England, Turkey and across the United States with PSC to find players and they have proved to be an excellent way for me to evaluate players I wouldn’t normally have access to.
+During the last few years, I have signed a number of players from combines and also taken many into trial further.
+I have been to England, Turkey, and across the United States with PSC to find players and they have proved to be an excellent way for me to evaluate players I wouldn’t normally have access to.

 “What are you looking forward to most about the 2015 USL Pro season and what are your thoughts on the development of the league with the addition of many new franchises?”

-More teams in the league and quality franchises is always good for US soccer, MLS and USL Pro.
-The more teams and more regional travel for sides like ourselves will only add to the development, competitiveness and structure of the game as a whole over here.
-The Midwest has a lot of new teams coming into the league such as Ourselves, St Louis and Louisville as well as Oklahoma City who came into the league last year.
+More teams in the league and quality franchises are always good for US soccer, MLS, and USL Pro.
+The more teams and more regional travel for sides like ourselves will only add to the development, competitiveness, and structure of the game as a whole over here.
+The Midwest has a lot of new teams coming into the league such as Ourselves, St Louis, and Louisville as well as Oklahoma City who came into the league last year.
 This will definitely help to create some local rivalries between sides and I for one am looking forward to seeing where the next few years will lead us

 For further information on these events please check out our combine page